derf/zlib-deflate-nostdlib/README.md

 The code *almost* complies with RFC 1951, with the following exceptions.

-* zlib-deflate-nostdlib assumes that Huffman codes are limited to a length of 12 bits and that there are no more than 255 codes per length.
-This appears to be a reasonable assumption for embedded devices, whose decompression abilities are limited by the amount of RAM anyways.
-I have not yet determined whether longer Huffman codes can appear in practice or not, and if so, under which conditions.
 * zlib-deflate-nostdlib does not yet support compressed items consisting of more than one deflate block.
 I intend to fix this.